-Approximately 80% of global potash production comes from conventional underground mining with the remainder from solution mines whereby heated water is injected underground to mix with potash deposits and the resulting brine is brought to the surface for separation.
-Conventional underground mining typically involves higher up-front capital costs and longer time to production, while solution mining has the benefit of lower upfront capital costs and quicker time to production but higher operating costs.
+The majority of global potash production comes from conventional underground mining, with the remainder from solution mines, where heated water is injected underground to mix with potash deposits and the resulting brine is brought to the surface for separation.
+Conventional underground mining typically involves higher upfront capital costs and longer time to production, while solution mining has the benefit of lower upfront capital costs and quicker time to production but higher operating costs.
 Global potash reserves are largely concentrated in Canada and Russia.